Posted by Brent Wilson on 8/25/2016 to Planting & Growing Tips

 Keep the wind in mind.
 When planting taller growing trees in containers, wind is always a factor.
 Choose a pot with a low profile and make sure to place your container where it will not be exposed to high winds.
 Heavy objects can be placed in the bottom of large pots to enhance stability.

 Container color will matter as well.
 Not only will you want to pick a color that goes well with the flower and foliage color of your tree, you'll also want to pick a container that matches the style of your home or other structures and other plants in the surrounding environment.

 Many nursery & garden centers offer a wide variety of containers to choose from.
 Before heading out to buy a container take pictures of your home and the surrounding environment.
 Doing so will help you to choose just the right color and style.

 Container Planting Instructions

-Before filling your container with the soil mix, we recommend lining the bottom with shade cloth or a porous landscape fabric.
+Before filling your container with the soil mix, we recommend lining the bottom with a porous landscape weed barrier fabric.
 This will keep the drain holes from becoming stopped up with soil.

-To remove your dogwood tree from the nursery container it was growing in, firmly grasp the base of the tree by its trunk and try to gently lift and remove it from its container.
-If the root ball is stuck in the container either cut the container away or place the plant on it's side and gently pound on the side of the container to loosen the root ball.
-After having removed the plant from the container, loosen some feeder roots around the surface of the root ball.
-If root bound, you can spray the sides and bottom of the root ball with a stream of water from a garden hose.
-This will help to wash away some soil from the exterior of the root ball making it easier to loosen roots.
+To remove your tree from the nursery pot it was growing in, firmly grasp the tree by the base of its trunk and very gently try to lift and remove the root ball from the container.
+If the root ball is stuck in the container it is best to use a cutting tool to cut the container away..
+After having removed the plant from the container, gently loosen some feeder roots around only the surface of the root ball.
+Avoid tearing the root ball apart to spread the roots as this can cause more damage than good.

 Pour a small amount of your soil mixture in the bottom of the container.
 Set your tree in the container and make necessary adjustments by adding or removing some soil so that the top edge of the root ball will sit 1/2 to 1" below the rim of the container.